gillian-guide/gillian-guide.github.io/docs/en/optimization.md

 1. [Download the latest version](https://github.com/gillian-guide/GTAIVSetupUtilityWPF/releases/latest).
 2. Launch :material-file-download:`GTAIVSetupUtilityWPF.exe`.
 3. Press `Open`, select the game folder.
+Follow the in-app instructions if any pop-ups appear.
 4. Press `Install DXVK` and `Setup launch options` in sequence.
     - If experienced, you can manually configure the options.
 There is usually no need to, though.
-    - If any issues occur, [report it on the discord server](../index.md/#navigation).
+    - If any issues occur, [report them on the Discord server](../index.md/#navigation).

 After using the tool, you can freely skip to optimal game settings: